 Public school teacher

-Teach the value of attribution.
+- Teach the value of attribution.
 Perhaps use a popular book (e.g., Bunnicula by Deborah Howe) and induce outrage and discussion by claiming that you wrote it.
-Similarly, claim to have written the first sentence: equally unfair to actual author.
-Any first-grader will agree, and you will have a fun and open discussion of that truth.
+Or claim to have written the first sentence: equally unfair to actual author.
+Any first-grader will agree about the unfairness of these thefts, and you will have a fun and open discussion.

-Explain the use of quotation marks (invented in 16th century).
+- Explain the use of quotation marks (invented in 16th century).
 Authors use it for dialogue, but also for indicating ownership of other people’s text.
-Kids label their stuff (iPod, skateboard, backpack, etc.) to indicate ownership, so this idea is nothing outrageous.
+Kids label their stuff (skateboard, backpack, etc.) to indicate ownership, so this idea is nothing outrageous to them.

-Craft rubrics that reward use of quotation marks.
+- Craft rubrics that reward use of quotation marks.
+This seems so simple but I never see it done.
+Sigh.

 - Require that your students complete the assignment on Google Docs so that you have a complete revision history (see the I Teach English to Great Kids blog for details).
 E.g., if students know that the cut/paste event will be preserved by this feature, they are probably much less likely to cut/paste in the first place.